 Children’s Social Care services can be challenging, stressful and emotionally taxing places to work.
 Turnover rates and working life-spans within this profession are markedly shorter than other comparable careers, including teachers, doctors and nurses.

-Staff at each participating site will be allocated to either the intervention group, in which participants will attend 6 of these rounds, or to the waiting-list control group, in which participants will be asked not to attend the rounds, and will continue with ‘business as usual’ support and supervision.
+Staff at each participating site will be allocated to either the intervention group, in which participants will attend these rounds, or to the waiting-list control group, in which participants will be asked not to attend the rounds, and will continue with ‘business as usual’ support and supervision.

 A linear regression model will be used to analyse the main outcomes of the trial, and an exploratory mixed-methods analysis will look at other associations within the data.
 Staff’s psychological wellbeing will be measured using a survey, and administrative data such as sickness-related absences will be also collected.